 Mandy Sergent Glitzer

-Mandy is a Certified Yoga Therapist (C-IAYT), Experienced Yoga Teacher (E-RYT 500) and the owner of Wellness in Motion.
+Mandy is a Certified Yoga Therapist (C-IAYT), Experienced Yoga Teacher (E-RYT 500), Certified Personal Trainer (CPT) and the owner of Wellness in Motion.
 Though she’s taught yoga for nearly two decades, Mandy’s goal from her yoga practice has never been to stand on her head.
 The goal has always been to quiet her mind, check in with herself, and stand more fully on her own two feet.
 She uses yoga as a way to help her stay sane, as a business owner and mom of two young boys, and as a way to stay pain free even though she has severe scoliosis.

 Mandy’s passion in teaching yoga to others is to “meet her clients where they are”.
 She primarily works with beginner level students and those who are in pain.
 She excels at making yoga accessible to all regardless of their physical condition.
 Her group classes incorporate yoga therapeutics and functional movement correctives to help students find ease in every day movement with a balance of strength and mobility.
 She also offers individual sessions for those seeking a more therapeutic approach.

-Mandy is a life long learner and self-professed yoga training addict, always eager to learn more about the body, mind and spirit.
-Knowing first hand the emotional toll that physical pain can have on a person, Mandy’s work incorporates physical poses as well as mindfulness, breathwork, and yoga nidra to help calm the nervous system and restore a sense of well-being to the whole person.
+Mandy is a lifelong learner and self-professed training addict, always eager to learn more about the body, mind and spirit.
+Knowing firsthand the emotional toll that physical pain can have on a person, Mandy’s work incorporates physical poses as well as mindfulness, breathwork, and yoga nidra to help calm the nervous system and restore a sense of well-being to the whole person.

 Roe Davis

 Roe has been involved in fitness since the ‘80’s ‘aerobics’ craze.
 Starting as a group exercise instructor, leading every phase from boxing to “Silver Sneakers”.
 During this time she also achieved a Level 1 Mat Pilates instructor.
-She became an ACE personal trainer in 2004 after her office position ended. .
+She became an ACE personal trainer in 2004.
 Since moving to the area May of 2017 she has been a part time trainer at Fit for Play.
 Roe, missing group exercise classes found Wellness in Motion by taking Jessica’s PiYo class.

 Toni Feret